ar1st0crat/NWaves/README.md

 NWaves was initially intended for research, visualizing and teaching basics of DSP and sound programming.
 All algorithms are coded in C# as simple as possible and designed mostly for offline processing.
 It doesn't mean, though, that the library could be used only in toy projects; yes, it's not written in C++ or Asm, but it's not that *very* slow for many purposes either.

 In the beginning... there were interfaces and factories here and there, and NWaves was modern-OOD-fashioned library.
 Now NWaves is more like a bunch of DSP models and methods gathered in separate classes, so that one wouldn't get lost in object-oriented labyrinths.
-Although you may suddenly find a little bit of fluent syntax (e.g., SignalBuilders) and some Strategy patterns (e.g. FeatureExtractor) in the project.

 ## Quickstart